Dental anatomy: Embrasures

 Embrasures are triangularly shaped spaces located between the proximal surfaces of adjacent teeth.
 The borders of embrasures are formed by the interdental papilla of the gingiva, the adjacent teeth, and the contact point where the two teeth meet.
 There are four embrasures for every contact area: facial (also called labial or buccal), lingual (or palatal), occlusal or incisal, and cervical or interproximal space.
 The cervical embrasure usually is filled by the interdental papilla from the gingiva; in the absence of adequate gingival tissue a black angle, or Angularis Nigra is visible.

 Embrasures have three functions.
 They form spillways between teeth to direct food away from the gingiva.
 Also, they provide a mechanism for teeth to be more self cleansing.
 Lastly, they protect the gingiva from undue frictional trauma but also providing the proper degree of stimulation to the tissues.

-Mammelons
+Mamelons

-Mammelons are usually found as three small bumps on the incisal edges of anterior teeth.
+Mamelons are usually found as three small bumps on the incisal edges of anterior teeth.
 They are the remnants of three lobes of formation of these teeth, the fourth lobe represented by the cingulum.
 Since this surface of the tooth is the first to wear away from attrition, mamelons may not be visible on teeth of older people.
 Instead, the best chance to see this characteristic is soon after eruption of the tooth into the mouth.
-Note, the presence of mamelons in adults is an indication of malocclusion.